 How are Chief Heat Officers appointed?

-Chief Heat Officers are appointed by local officials who choose to lead on heat action.
-When mayors or other leaders dedicate an officer position and appropriate resources to heat, they are investing in a more climate-resilient future and reducing current losses in lives and livelihoods to heat.
+Chief Heat Officers are appointed by local officials who have made heat action a priority for their government.
+When mayors or other leaders create an officer position and appropriate resources to fight the impacts of extreme heat, they are investing in a more climate-resilient future and reducing current losses in lives and livelihoods to the climate crisis.